PROFeNoM/AlphaZero/README.md

 #### Iterative deepening

-To respect the time limit, the search is iterated until the time limit (7 seconds) is reached.
-If the time limit is reached, the search is stopped and the best move from the previous depth is returned.
-It is worth mentioning that we force the search to be at least of depth 1.
+To respect the time limit, the search is iterated until the time limit (7s/20s per move for the early/mid game) is reached.
+If the time limit per move is reached, the search is stopped and the best move from the previous depth is returned.
+It is worth mentioning that we force the search to be at least of depth 1 during the early game.

-Moreover, move ordering is used to speed up the search.
-This is done by ordering the moves based on the utility evaluations of the previous depth.
-Hence, cutoffs are more likely to happen, and a deeper search can be performed.
+What's more, if less than 5 seconds are left to play out of the 15 minutes, the move returned is the one from a depth of 0, i.e., a direct evaluation of the move.

 #### Transposition table